Baby Doll Gombo

 This literary framing device peeks into her tangled yesteryears.
 Plenty of turbulence.
 It’s heavy.
 It’s revealing.
 It’s fast and furious.
 The opening steers the story in reverse.
 She peers into unwinding snippets of past traumas that color and corrode her life, such as her drunken Jewish mobster daddy.

 I, as the author and creator of my characters, had a similar father.
 His traits were the same as Sam’s daddy’s.
 This unique premise is at the heart of the story, woven throughout.
-Sam is my thinly veiled alter ego, and I draw heavily from real-life personal experiences.
+Sam’s my thinly veiled alter ego, and I draw heavily from real-life personal experiences.
 These opening passages also bring to life William Faulkner’s concept of the past intruding upon the present, the idea of “The past is never dead…it’s not even past,” and Marcel Proust’s idea of “intermittences of the heart.”

 Sam speaks of the menaces and hurts of being duped by snake-oil lies, all the conflicts, sorrows, lost loves, and motivations.
 Again, I write from familiarity.
 Pivotal life events and generational family tales are amalgamated and dramatized.
 I am completely behind the character’s eyes, under her skin, inside her head.
 She questions the unidentified, persistent voices she hears.
-The Leading Lady of the series appears as a complex heroine/anti-heroine, good and bad.
+The Leading Lady of the series appears as a complex heroine/antiheroine, good and bad.
 Do we root for her or not?
 Undetermined.
 Questions need to be answered.
 Messed up and confused, perhaps dead or delirious, carried in an ambulance, she cannot decide if she’s in her sixties or age twenty-five.
 It’s a continuous curlicue loop.
 The year 1987 is remembered, forecast.
 Hey, what’s going on?

 “Jar of Mirrors” whirls Sam back to the Big 80s, where she’s the first-person retrospective narrator “voice,” telling her story.
 I grasp the Big 80s, the “greed is good” go-go era.
 And so, it begins.
 Reboot.
 She’s in bed with her NYC preppy jock fiancé, who moans her name.
-It is revealed early on that grit-and-glamour girl Sam is a paradoxical character against the grain.
+It is revealed early on that grit-and-glamour girl Sam’s a paradoxical character against the grain.
 She always feels like an “outsider,” a stranger in her own life.
 She has deeply ingrained incongruities and ambiguities in her moral compass.
 This is the result of a troubled childhood.

 Sam’s daddy’s Jewish Mafia DNA tentacles continue to imprint, affect, impact, and implicate her, with dire decisions and consequences, throughout the series.
 Her gangster daddy worked for New Orleans Godfather Carlos Marcello.
 Born motherless and raised by a black Baptist spinster nanny, she’s attracted to voodoo and riches.
 She looks for love, too.
 Thematic for “heart of gold” people.

-Sassy Sam’s fears that she’s “not good enough” for the Mayflower-lineage brigade come true.
+Sassy Sam fears that she’s “not good enough” for the Mayflower-lineage brigade come true.
 Birth certificates matter, yes.
 Charles callously dumps her, after a wild sex session in their Waldorf-Astoria suite, just hours before their planned wedding ceremony.
 Sam gets fucked, literally and figuratively.
 His mother and father barge into the hotel room to reinforce their ultimatum.
 Dump the 42nd Street “showgirl” or be disinherited, but money talks.
 The die is cast.
 Charles cannot accept her background and “half-Jew” bloodline.
 Game over.
-Marriage off!
+Marriage off.
 She can still be his girlfriend, but never his wife.
 This is a modern take on New Orleans’ old system of Plaçage, an exploitive social system of legal concubinage in which wealthy white men entered long-term relationships with mixed-race free women of color.

 Being an overly flashy blonde with big boobs, a big ‘59 pink Caddy convertible, and a prison-inmate Jew daddy who participated in the JFK assassination doesn’t fly in the gilded circles of high society.
 To them, she’s not “our kind of people.”
 Rich people rule.
 Sam reacts with chutzpah.
 Sam’s pink Caddy “Lulabell” is her late mother’s car, and she drives it until the end of the series.
 My ‘59 pink Caddy was also Lulabell.
 She tells off Charles and his parents, tosses “grandmummy’s” family heirloom engagement ring at them, then flees the hotel suite in a bathrobe.
 The hotel maid hands her a voodoo doll found lying in the hallway.

 Financially broke but feisty, Sam realizes she must call a loan shark and a voodoo priestess for help.
 Quick.
 Yes, been there, done that.
 Also, I became very familiar with voodoo philosophy and practices during my time spent in Haiti and New Orleans.
 I already referenced my father.
-Charles’s unexpected dumping of his bride-to-be at the altar, leaving Sam high and dry, sets off a chain of events.
+Charles’ unexpected dumping of his bride-to-be at the altar, leaving Sam high and dry, sets off a chain of events.

 Flash forward six months, and it’s 1988.
 The “living large” temporary solace and fancy life Sam stupidly bought with borrowed funds is beginning to come to an end.
 She miscalculated.
 The clock is running out.
 Fast.
 Henchmen for the Mafia loan shark she borrowed money from started calling.
 Why?
 Her debts come due.
 I have previously owed large debts, once @ $33.3 million, and been beholden to unsavory characters.
 Time to pay the piper.
 She and the elderly woman who raised her, Mamie, live in a swanky Fifth Avenue co-op—paid for with high-interest-loan mob money.

-King Cake.
-Sam is under the gun, with significant money pressures.
+Childlike Mamie isn’t cognizant of what’s what.
+She wants King Cake.
+Sam’s under the gun, with significant money pressure.
 What now.
 Tony isn’t her lover, but he wants to be.
 Sam can never accept the idea of being a part-time Mafioso mistress.
 Like me, Sam isn’t for sale, not at any price; she has a particular set of prudish Victorian principles that cannot be violated, no, never.
 Her life begins to unravel once again, and she crashes off the roller coaster tracks.
 She isn’t panicked and desperate yet, but… the Costa Nostra bill collector will soon be coming for her.

 Sam seeks a miracle to save her.
 Yes, I believe in miracles, fate, and destiny, as does my character, Sam.
 My story shows how the boundaries between good and evil, right and wrong, are often movable and blurred.
 It’s easy for sinners and saints to cross the proverbial line in the sand, either way.

 Sam and her bestie thespian friend cruise Manhattan in her big Cadillac Lulabell.
 I’m a SAG-AFTRA and Actors’ Equity member with a Big Apple personal history.
 With the top down in winter, they slug champagne straight from the bottle.
 Flavius, who loves drugging, drinking, nightclubbing, and sleeping around, is gay and giddy but also a Bible-believing Holy Roller.
 He sings gospel.
-Flav is an outlier character.
+Flav’s an outlier character.
 They each buck any stereotypical characterization.
-Both Yale Drama School grads are displaced Southerners with sketchy pasts, convoluted by trauma, but Sam and Flav are friends in arms.
+Both Yale graduates are displaced Southerners with sketchy pasts, convoluted by trauma, but Sam and Flav are friends in arms.
 They prop each other up like Barbie and Ken.
 They’re a twosome.
 They dream big.
 Smile.
 Laugh.
 Cover up.
 Be happy.
 All actors are good at being a fraud.

 Much is learned about Sam and Flav, their various peculiarities and difficulties, the life of striving stage actors in Gotham, and how to make ends meet.
 It takes once being as “poor as Job’s turkey” and alternatively “richer than God” to write these characters.
 Plus, flawed people of the American South understand Southern Gothic, vice, the macabre, and the mundane.
 Sam carries a New Orleans red flannel gris-gris pouch in her purse for protection.
 Charms work.
 Lulabell gets stuck in a red-light traffic snarl, and the Mafiosi named Tony accosts them.
 He squeezes Flav’s neck.
 Stop!
 Tony’s physical violence is a warning.
 It’s the real deal.
-Sam is a damsel in distress.
+Sam’s a damsel in distress.
 She made a terrible mistake, turning to a “man of honor” for help in her time of financial need.
 She could soon be tossed into the river.
 The Mafia put debtor-victims into 55-gallon oil drums, submerged at the bottom of the East River; to sleep with the fishes, it’s a fact, not fiction.
 Sicilian Tony is an essential ongoing antagonist in the series; however, he also serves to mislead.

 Sam and Flav run late to their Theatre District show, an important play they co-star in.
 Curtain call, curtains up, stage left, stage right, curtains down.
 They bicker.
 Breathe.
 Sam never told her pal she took big bucks from the mob.
 Now her dark secret is out.
 Drama queen Flav is furious.
 Everyone needs one good friend to kibbitz with.
 She returns to her ritzy, leased 5th Avenue co-op, home to Episcopalian WASPs.
 Sam doesn’t fit in.
 She and unwell Mamie stick out like a sore thumb.
 I comprehend being shut out of high society and the wounds that Old Money scions can inflict.
 The blue-blooded bitch neighbor ladies roll their eyes, gossip, and sneer at Sam.
 Someone or something stalks her.
 Wickedness is afoot, unleashed.

 The building’s uppity uniformed doorman hands her an effigy puppet doll, left for her.
-Evil poppet thing!
+Evil poppet thing.
 Bad omen.
 Bad juju.
 A curse?
 Oh my God.
 This isn’t good.
 A spellcaster most likely hexed Sam.
 Who’s after her?
 This is serious, not child’s play.
 Like any religion, voodoo has the most dramatic effect on those who believe in its powers.
 Mensa-brain Sam has the common sense of table salt.
 Easily spooked, she’s superstitious but bold and defiant.

 Sam has many obstacles to sidestep and outrun.
 The walls are closing in.
 The doorman adds that someone spelled her name in chalk and lipstick across the sidewalk.
 Shades of voodoo thread throughout the series, to the end.
 Voodoo is double-edged and symbolic in the story, good and evil.
 Witchcraft and hell are always close by.